 When I made the last cinemarchetype, the Holy Fool, it so influenced me that I became a holy man for five weeks, even starting a whole new website and accompanying cult, Pswar of the Saints.
 That's why I've been scared to approach the ego, which is the true apocalypse of the archeytpes, representing a paralyzed stasis, a black poison of insecurity, doubt and the need to control others, even kill or destroy to protect your 'interests.'
 This is perfectly expressed in our modern world via things like Big Oil, Republicans, and crazy cult leaders who prefer to force their congregation into suicide rather than lose them.
 It's a hard habit to break, just as the Holy Fool is a hard habit to keep.
-Naturally, as it is the polar opposite.
-The holy fool's biggest threat, the ego always creeps back around the edges, promising to be a better lover, better general, singing sweet songs, like a sorry abusive boyfriend feeling ashamed of himself and determined to win you back with his pretty new sensitivity.
+The holy fool's biggest threat, the ego always creeps back around the edges of the enlightened psyche, promising to be a better lover, better general, singing sweeter songs, like a sorry abusive boyfriend feeling ashamed of himself and determined to win you back with his pretty new sensitivity.

 This is why the best way to film our ego's hostile relationship to the collective unconscious is by making it into inhuman, a nonspecific symbol, an outside alien intrusion into the DNA spirals of the natural world, a kind of evil ghost computer virus, a SKYNET or...